 Tip #2: Ensure the lesson plan is compelling and interesting

 Before coming up with a lesson plan, I always conduct research and get to know what to include in the lesson plan.
-Therefore, my lesson plan is composed of lesson activities, lesson materials, lesson objectives, goals, and feedback.
+Therefore, my lesson plan comprises lesson activities, lesson materials, lesson objectives, goals, and feedback.
 The lesson plan helps me to identify the areas I have left out and work on them effectively

 20. Why Did You Leave Your Previous Job?